LCR-ADS-Lab/LxGrTagger-Documentation/docs/Discussions.md

 ## Multi-words

 We defined several lists of fixed multi‐word sequences that are used during the processing of linking adverbs (pp. 558-559; 875-879), prepositions (p.
 75), subordinators (pp. 842-843).
+In each case, any relevant tags are assigned to the last word of the multi-word sequence.

 ### Multi-word linking adverbs